Akashdip-N/Critical-Analysis-of-Machine-Learning-and-Deep-Learning-Model-for-Mushroom-Classification/README.md

-# Edible-Mushroom-Prediction
-Critical Analysis of Machine Learning and Deep Learning models for Mushroom Classification.
+# Critical Analysis of Machine Learning and Deep Learning Model for Mushroom Classification

 ## Introduction
 This project aims to perform critical analysis of a total of 7 models which includes 1 machine learning model and 6 deep learning models and below are the models that are used in this project:-

 This project includes the implementation of different machine learning models such as: